 Also, since each device connected to the account already has private keys, you need access to the device that the account is connected to.
 The WhatsApp Web will ask you to use the mobile device to scan the QR code it will display.

 Step 1.
-Launch the iMyFone D-Back application on your computer, then connect your device to the computer.
+Launch the iMyFone ChatsBack application on your computer, then connect your device to the computer.

 Step 3.
-Click the Start button to scan and fetch your backup.
 The encrypted message will be feasible to see after scanning.
-You can select the old messages you want to see from there.
-When you click on Recover, those messages will be restored to your device.
+You can also recover the encrypted messages to your computer.

 Read Encrypted WhatsApp Messages on Android without Key (only for Android)